Leila Borjali

 Leila Borjali is an Iranian karateka.
 She won one of the bronze medals in the women's +68 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
 She is also a two-time bronze medalist in this event at the Asian Karate Championships.

+Career

 She won one of the bronze medals in her event at the 2021 Asian Karate Championships held in Almaty, Kazakhstan.
 She also won one of the bronze medals in her event at the 2022 Asian Karate Championships held in Tashkent, Uzbekistan.

+In 2023, she competed in the women's +68 kg event at the 2023 World Karate Championships held in Budapest, Hungary.
+She was eliminated in the repechage by Johanna Kneer of Germany.